Empress Ji

 Empress Xiaomu (died July 1475), of the Ji clan, (Note: Some sources state her surname as Li.) was an imperial consort of the Ming dynasty.
-She was a concubine of the Chenghua Emperor and gave birth to his successor, the Hongzhi Emperor.
+She was a concubine of the Chenghua Emperor and mother of the Hongzhi Emperor.
+Captured during a military campaign against the Yao people in Guangxi, Lady Ji was brought to the imperial palace, where she became an imperial concubine.
+In 1470, she gave birth to a son, Zhu Youcheng.
+Due to the influence of the Emperor's favorite concubine, Lady Wan, his former empress Lady Wu and the palace eunuchs concealed the child's existence.
+The child remained hidden until 1475, when the Chenghua Emperor formally recognized him as his heir.
+Lady Ji died shortly after and was posthumously honored as empress after her son ascended the throne.

 Biography

-Empress Xiaomu's personal name and birth year are unknown.
+Lady Ji's personal name and birth year are unknown.
 She was a member of the Yao people and came from He County, Guangxi.
 In 1467, the Ming army launched a punitive expedition against the rebellious Yao tribes in Guangxi, and some of the captives were taken as servants to the Forbidden City, including Lady Ji.

 In 1469, Lady Ji met the Chenghua Emperor and became pregnant.
 Her pregnancy was discovered by Lady Wan, the Emperor's favorite concubine, who feared losing her position if another woman bore the Emperor a son.
-In order to prevent this, Lady Wan ordered the eunuchs to perform an abortion on Lady Ji, but the eunuchs did not comply and instead hid Lady Ji and her child in the chambers of the Chenghua Emperor's former Empress Wu.
+In order to prevent this, Lady Wan ordered the eunuchs to perform an abortion on Lady Ji, but the eunuchs did not comply and instead hid Lady Ji in the chambers of the former Empress Wu.
 It was there that Lady Ji gave birth to a boy on 30 July 1470.
-The secret remained hidden until June 1475, when the Emperor, who was now twenty-eight years old and still without an heir, was informed by a knowledgeable eunuch about the existence of his five-year-old son.
-Excited by this news, the Emperor recognized his son and moved him to safety under the protection of his mother, Empress Dowager Zhou.
-The boy was given the name Zhu Youcheng.
+The secret remained hidden until June 1475, when a knowledgeable eunuch informed the Emperor about the existence of his five-year-old son.
+Upon receiving this news, the Emperor recognized his son and moved him to safety under the protection of his mother, Empress Dowager Zhou.
+The Emperor gave his son the name Zhu Youcheng.

 One month later, Lady Ji died under suspicious circumstances.
-According to some historians, such as Frederick Mote, she was believed to have been poisoned by an agent of Lady Wan.
-As a result, the Emperor moved out of the palace occupied by Lady Wan and took measures to protect his heir from her influence.
-The Empress Dowager even warned Zhu Youcheng not to consume anything when visiting Lady Wan.
-Zhu Youcheng became the heir to the throne and, upon the Chenghua Emperor's death, ascended to the throne as the Hongzhi Emperor.
+Some historians, such as Frederick Mote, have suggested that she was poisoned by an agent of Lady Wan.
+The Emperor then moved out of the palace occupied by Lady Wan and took measures to protect Zhu Youcheng from her influence.
+The Empress Dowager even warned the prince not to consume anything when visiting Lady Wan.
+The Emperor designated Zhu Youcheng as the heir to the throne.

-Lady Ji was posthumously granted the title of Consort Shu with the posthumous name Gongkezhuangxi.
-After his accession, her son elevated her to empress by granting her the posthumous name "Empress Xiaomu Cihui Gongke Zhuangxi Chongtian Chengsheng Chun", commonly referred to as Empress Xiaomu.
+The Chenghua Emperor posthumously granted Lady Ji the title Consort Shu with the posthumous name Gongkezhuangxi.
+After the Chenghua Emperor died and Zhu Youcheng ascended the throne as the Hongzhi Emperor, he granted his mother the posthumous name "Empress Xiaomu Cihui Gongke Zhuangxi Chongtian Chengsheng Chun".
 In 1536, the Jiajing Emperor shortened her posthumous title to "Empress Xiaomu Cihui Gongke Zhuangxi Chongtian Chengsheng", removing the character "Chun", which was the posthumous title of the Chenghua Emperor.